 Throughout the year Bomaderry Community Pre-school welcomes students visiting from High Schools, TAFE and University.
 During these visits there is a two-way exchange of information.
-The students develop their practical teaching skills through their interactions, observations and planning.
-The preschool benefits from their contributions and by hearing about current research.
+The students develop their practical teaching skills through their interactions, observations and the planning and the pre-school benefits from their contributions and by hearing about current research.
 You will be informed throughout the year of the upcoming student visits.